embeddedkafka/embedded-kafka/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

-## How to use
+### Version compatibility matrix

-scalatest-embedded-kafka is available on Bintray and Maven Central, compiled for both Scala 2.10 and 2.11
+scalatest-embedded-kafka is available on Bintray and Maven Central, compiled for both Scala 2.11 and 2.12.

+* Scala 2.10 is supported until `0.10.0`
+* Scala 2.11 is supported for all versions
+* Scala 2.12 is supported from `0.11.0`.
+Please noted that currently kafka support for 2.12 is marked as pre-alpha from the kafka team.

+### How to use

-* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka" % "0.10.0" % "test"`
+* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka" % "0.11.0" % "test"`
 * Have your `Spec` extend the `EmbeddedKafka` trait.
 * Enclose the code that needs a running instance of Kafka within the `withRunningKafka` closure.
 ```scala